Egypt's new PM says army to give him extra powers

 Protesters in Cairo and other cities demanding an immediate end to military rule faced teargas, pellets and rubber bullets in clashes that killed 42 people.
 They also accused police of firing live rounds.
 Officials denied this.

-Politicians have also accused the army of meddling in economic policy, particularly over whether or not Egypt will sign up to a $3.2 billion (2 billion pound) financing facility from the International Monetary Fund to supports its battered economy.
+Politicians have also accused the army of meddling in economic policy, particularly over whether or not Egypt will sign up to a $3.2 billion financing facility from the International Monetary Fund to supports its battered economy.

 Egypt first negotiated the facility this year but turned it down in the summer in part because the then finance minister said the army did not want to build up debts.
 The next minister said Egypt was inclined to take the funds, but the incoming minister has now said Cairo is not ready to decide.